lyteword/kjv/1-kings/chapter-1.md

 <sup>35</sup> Then ye shall come up after him, that he may come and sit upon my throne; for he shall be king in my stead: and I have appointed him to be ruler over Israel and over Judah.

-<sup>36</sup> And Benaiah the son of Jehoiada answered the king, and said, Amen: the LORD God of my lord the king say so too.
+<sup>36</sup> And Benaiah the son of Jehoiada answered the king, and said, Amen: the LORD God of my lord the king say so *too*.

 <sup>37</sup> As the LORD hath been with my lord the king, even so be he with Solomon, and make his throne greater than the throne of my lord king David.